PatrickMall/Project-2---Chuck-Norris-Joke-Generator-in-React/README.md

 I wanted a font that had a feel for old style action movies, kind of similar to the A team font.
 I eventually found a classic style stencil font that felt like the right one called 'Stardos Stencil' (top left) which was the most legible whilst also have the styling that I wanted.

-I took all the exploration from above and created a background using Photoshop, I wanted to bring some fo the general chuck norris aesthetics to the background and found a license free transparent png of him from one of his movies.
+I took all the exploration from above and created a background using Photoshop, I wanted to bring some of the general chuck norris aesthetics to the background and found a license free transparent png of him from one of his movies.
 I also added an explosion which I edited the sky out of, and overlayed it onto the gradient background.
-I also wanted something to fill the upper corners and balance the image, so I found some illustrator vectors of apache helicopters as this was similar to some eof the movie featured images I had found for the colour exploration.
+I also wanted something to fill the upper corners and balance the image, so I found some illustrator vectors of apache helicopters as this was similar style to some of the movie featured images I had found from the colour exploration.

 Here is the finalised detailed wireframes I created: